vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ])
 ```

---- type:BulletExercise lang:sql xp:100 key:38a7c62434
+--- type:TabExercise lang:sql xp:100 key:38a7c62434
 ## Combining with aggregate functions

-Try out your skills by combining `GROUP BY` and `ORDER BY` with some aggregate functions!
+Try out your skills by combining `GROUP BY` and `ORDER BY` with some more aggregate functions!

 *** =pre_exercise_code
 ```{python}